26 High Protein Desserts (easy and guilt-free)

 Bonus: super healthy and easy

-A deliciously healthy and rich in protein chocolate chia pudding, perfectly nutritious breakfast, dessert or post-workout meal without protein powder!
+A deliciously healthy and rich in protein chocolate chia pudding, perfectly nutritious breakfast, dessert or post-workout meal without protein powder (for more high protein desserts, try our high protein cookie recipes now!)!

 Healthy Protein Cinnamon RollsCheck out the recipe here